fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 glDeleteBuffers(1, &name);
 ```

-If C++20 is available you can drop it into a span.
+If C++20 is available you can drop it into a std::span.

 ## More information
  * [OpenGL wiki](https://www.khronos.org/opengl/wiki/).